marina2909/bubblesurvivor/README.md

 Goal for this game is to collect as much points as possible until energy is gone.

-Good bubbles(green) gives you energy and evil bubbles(red) take away your energy and it all depends of their size.
+Green bubbles give you energy and red bubbles take away your energy depending on their size.

 You can see your energy on the left side.